$r$ICE-closed subcategories induced by the morphism category of projective modules

+By taking $\CC={\rm proj}\mbox{-}\La$ in \cite[Theorem 4.2]{HE}, we infer that the Auslander--Reiten quiver of $\La$ is a full subquiver of the Auslander--Reiten quiver of $\CP(\La)$.
+This shows that the difference between their Auslander--Reiten quivers consists only of indecomposable injective objects in $\CP(\La)$, which are completely characterized.
+Therefore, the good homological properties of $\CP(\La)$ suggest that one may translate information from $\mmod \La$ to $\CP(\La)$, analyze this information using the homological properties of $\CP(\La)$, and then transfer the results back to $\mmod \La$.
+A similar observation was made in Auslander's work, where he considered the category $((\mmod \La)^{\rm op}, \mathcal{A}{\rm b})$ of finitely presented contravariantly functors from $\mmod \La$ to the category of abelian groups $\mathcal{A}{\rm b}$, which has global dimension $2$, to study certain properties of $\mmod \La$.
+In contrast, $\CP(\La)$ is an exact category of global dimension one, so from a homological perspective it is ``one dimension smaller''.

+In this paper, we plan to use $\CP(\La)$ as a tool for studying $\tau$-tilting theory in $\mmod \La$, instead of using the homotopy category of two-term complexes with projective components, as is commonly done in the literature.

-The tilting theory is one of the powerful tools for studying the representation theory of finite-dimensional algebras.
-Brenner and Butler introduced the tilting modules \cite{BB} (see also \cite{HR}).
-It is well-known that any almost complete tilting module can be completed in at most two different ways to the tilting module \cite{RS, Un}.
-Happel and Unger in \cite{HU} showed that there are exactly two ways for any faithful almost complete tilting module.
-But there are a lot of almost complete tilting modules which are not faithful.
-The philosophy of exactly two complements for an almost complete tilting module comes from the combinatorial concept of mutation, a milestone in the powerful theory of cluster algebras (see \cite{FZ}).
-Derksen and Fei in \cite{DF} observed that there exists a nice class of representations that exhibit behavior analogous to that of the almost complete tilting modules and possess precisely two complements.
-Adachi, Iyama, and Reiten introduced these modules, referred to as $\tau$-tilting modules, and studied the properties of these modules \cite{AIR}.
-Nowadays $\tau$-tilting theory is one of the most active research areas in the representation theory of finite-dimensional algebras.
+Tilting theory is one of the most powerful tools in the representation theory of finite-dimensional algebras.
+Brenner and Butler introduced tilting modules \cite{BB} (see also \cite{HR}).
+It is well known that an almost complete tilting module has at most two complements \cite{RS, Un}, and Happel and Unger \cite{HU} showed that there are exactly two complements in the faithful case.
+The idea of two complements is closely related to mutation in cluster algebras \cite{FZ}.
+Later, Derksen and Fei \cite{DF} observed a class of representations with similar behavior.
+Adachi, Iyama, and Reiten introduced $\tau$-tilting modules and developed their theory in \cite{AIR}.
+Nowadays, $\tau$-tilting theory has become an active area in the representation theory of finite-dimensional algebras.